TjoBiZ/FormData-JSON-Mail-Form-AJAX-JavaScript-Without-jQuery-for-Materialize-SCSS/README.md

 HTML landing page(CMS sites) - FormData -> AJAX -> JSON (or FormData) -> PHP Script(Can use node.js for JSON Array) -> server sent message to e-mail SMTP SSL 486 (PHPMailer version 6.0.7) and SMS service -> response JSON (or FormData) to Landing Pages or sites.
 Call Back button for mobile number.

+Moble SMS.
+Some instruction in jsonmailformjsajax.php

 Security channel app.
- I should use Telegram with instruction in jsonmailformjsajax.php
+ I should use Telegram with some instruction in jsonmailformjsajax.php

 Change links to YOU path site in HTML document!!!